Capture method — Beam trawl

 Criterion score: 0 info

-ICES advises that when the MSY approach is applied, catches in 2020 should be no more than 131 439 tonnes.
-This is a 7.6% decrease from the year before owing to recruitment fluctuations.
+ICES advises that when the MSY approach is applied, catches in 2021 should be no more than 162,607 tonnes.
+This is an almost 24% increase from the year before owing to recruitment fluctuations.
 Recent Total Allowable Catches (TACs) have been in line with scientific advice, and catches have been in line with TACs.

 Survey data implies that older fish are likely migrating to the north-western part of the North Sea, where the targeted fishing effort is low, and this has partly resulted in reduced fishing mortality at older ages, and an upward trend of SSB in recent years (in 2018, plaice aged five and older contributed to 85% of the SSB).
-Plaice in the Skagerrak (area 3a.20) is considered to have an Eastern and a Western component, with the Western component missing with plaice migrating in from the North Sea.
-Most of the catches are on summer feeding aggregations in the Western Skagerrak.
+Plaice in Skagerrak (area 3a.20) is considered to have an Eastern and Western component, with the Western component occurring in a mix with plaice migrating in from the North Sea and the predominance of catches occurring on summer feeding aggregations in the Western Skagerrak.
 North Sea plaice also migrates into the eastern English Channel (area 7d) during January-March, so 50% of the mature animals from that area during Q1 are included in the North Sea plaice assessment.

 Criterion score: 0.25 info